GeekFunkLabs/fluidpatcher/utils/README.md

 **choose_opt**(_self, opts, i=0, row=0, scroll=False, timeout=MENU_TIMEOUT, rjust=False_)

 Allows the user to choose from a list of _opts_.
 The index _i_ sets the initial option.
 Returns the index of the option selected.
-Canceling or waiting longer than _timeout_ will returns -1.
+Canceling or waiting longer than _timeout_ returns -1.

 **choose_val**(_self, val, inc, minval, maxval, fmt=f'>{COLS}', timeout=MENU_TIMEOUT_)